 Jobsite Safety Tip 4: Reduce jobsite noise.

-Conventional mechanical pump-based based oil change systems that require a compressor to run 100% of the time.
+Conventional mechanical pump-based based oil change systems require a compressor to run 100% of the time.
 Sage Oil Vac systems, on the other hand, conserve air by creating and maintaining vacuum pressure within the tanks.
 This reduces air compressor run time by up to 70% over conventional pump-based equipment.
 The result?
 Less noise exposure for your technicians and less onsite noise.

 Following these four jobsite safety tips will provide a better working environment for your valued technicians.
 Contact Sage Oil Vac to learn how we can help your technicians safely and efficiently keep your fleet running during the heat of the busy season.